Daniel-J-Stevens/data_visualization/README.md

 <b>More information about the course can be found here:</b> [Data Visualization](https://extendedlearning.ubc.ca/courses/data-visualization/fs021)

-Course content can be found here: [Data Visualization- Course Material](https://viz-learn.mds.ubc.ca/en/)
+<b>Course content can be found here:</b> [Data Visualization- Course Material](https://viz-learn.mds.ubc.ca/en/)

 The project explores and analyzes the composition of the Vancouver street tree population at the genus level using the statistical visualization library Altair.
-It attempts to glean insights pertaining to tree stewardship as it relates to the City of Vancouver’s climate adaptation strategy.
+It attempts to glean insights and express findings pertaining to tree stewardship as it relates to the City of Vancouver’s climate adaptation strategy using data visualizations and dashboards.